Best action games for Nintendo Switch iMore 2022

 - Investigative sections are not for everyone

-Best with Friends: Super Smash Bros.
+Best multiplayer: Super Smash Bros.
 Ultimate

 Controls in Smash have always been pretty simple, and that trend continues.
 You use the control stick and two buttons to move and launch attacks.
 Each character gets access to special moves that can be triggered, but the basics don't change from character to character.
 You can jump in and start having fun even if you're never played a single moment of Smash before.
 No health bars in Smash ever show up; instead, a percentile shows above your character.
 The higher this number goes, the more likely it is that you can be KO'd.

 There are 108 different maps in Super Smash Brothers Ultimate; there really is a level that will delight any player.
 Along with so many levels, there are also a whopping 74 different characters to choose from when playing.
-You'll need to unlock most of the playable characters by gaming with the initial 11 characters available at the start.
+You'll need to unlock most playable characters by gaming with the initial 11 characters available at the start.

 - More than 50 different characters to play